 I have patients in my practice who sheepishly admit they force themselves to drink red wine "for heart benefits," but they really don't like it.
 I say, “Stop it then, eat some grapes instead!”
 Resveratrol is found in grape skins, berries and peanuts and is part of a group of compounds called polyphenols.
 Polyphenols are micronutrients that we get through certain plant-based foods.
 They're packed with antioxidants and potential health benefits.

 For those that enjoy a warm, hearty bowl of oatmeal, then enjoy!
 Oatmeal contains soluble fiber, which reduces your low-density lipoprotein (LDL) cholesterol, the "bad" cholesterol.
 If oatmeal is not your forte, there are many other foods like apple pectin, garlic and soy that are also associated with cholesterol reduction.

 Metabolism Boosting Teas

 For every food that you know is healthy, but you don't like, you can find an excellent substitute.
 Fish is a big one.
 Fish, like fresh salmon and tuna are rich in heart healthy omega-3s.
-No reason to pinch your nose or force-feed yourself fish if you don't like fish or are allergic to fish!
+No reason to pinch your nose or force-feed yourself fish if you don't like it or are allergic to it!
 Munch on some walnuts or eat flaxseed cereal twice a week instead.